Learn how Google Signals can enhance your marketing strategy – especially as the web moves towards cookieless browsing.

 As long as all the properties are for the same company, there shouldn’t be an issue with enabling for all, but if you are an agency that has other companies’ data in your account, you may have to be more specific with this setting.
 You will need to have admin access to the account level (or you’ll get “Access denied”) in order to set this.
 If you don’t have account-level access, you will be able to set it for the properties for which you do have admin access.

-If you have not enabled Data Sharing in your Google Analytics account, you will see a different second paragraph asking you to turn this on, as Google Signals only works if you have this enabled.
+If you have not enabled Data Sharing in your Google Analytics account, you will see a different second paragraph asking you to turn this on, as Google Signals only work if you have this enabled.

 Google also asks you to make sure you are letting your users know.